So you need to do a ticket refund because a customer wasn't able to take a tour? That's fair enough, but how do you register this refund in Palisis?

 You can refund the money back onto the card, as long as the card is still physically in front of the device that originally made the booking.
 But I will explain this process a little bit further down.

-Credit Card (Box Office and Webshop): As long as the transfer was made through one of our payment providers (Payment Provider link) you can always carry out the whole refund transaction withing the Palisis System.
+Credit Card (Box Office and Webshop): As long as the transfer was made through one of our payment providers (Payment Provider link) you can always carry out the whole refund transaction within the Palisis System.
 The Process will be explained further down.

 Pay Pal (Webshop): Pay Pal is a tricky one.
 At the moment we don't have an API that is able to process the refund within Palisis.
 So what you need to make a refund within Palisis for the correct bookkeeping and then do the refund within Pay Pal so that the customer receives his money back.
 You can always access the Pay Pal reference if you search for the booking or a single ticket within that booking.